 Further north on Swanston Street, pay a visit to Curtin House, where the seven-level stair-climb takes you to boutiques and restaurants, and bar and bandroom The Toff in Town.

 Back on street level, pull up a piece of crate at outdoor bar Section 8, or take the stairs to neighbouring Ferdydurke.
-For dinner, Chinatown cheap eats are just a chopstick away, and for a special night, elegant Japanese at upstairs Hihou (ring the bell for entry) and inspired Indian at Tonka are well worth the walk back to Flinders Lane.
+For dinner, Chinatown cheap eats are just a chopstick away, and for a special night, inspired Indian at Tonka is well worth the walk back to Flinders Lane.

 Stretch out your Sunday with a show at the Butterfly Club and a laneway tipple at Chuckle Park before surrendering to the call of Monday morning.